Newsletter

 William C. Daroff is CEO of the Conference of Presidents of Major American Jewish Organizations.
 In that capacity, he is the senior professional guiding the Conference’s agenda on behalf of the 50 national member organizations, which represent the wide mosaic of American Jewish life.

 Betsy Berns Korn is chair of the Conference of Presidents of Major American Jewish Organizations.
-She is a former president and board chair of the American Israel Public Affairs Committee (AIPAC).
-Her views are her own and do not necessarily reflect those of any organization.
+The views expressed are her own.

 As Jews around the world prepare to gather at the seder table, this year’s Passover unfolds in the midst of war and rising antisemitism.